jrg94/personal-data/education/README.md

 - **Group**: the group to which the mean result belongs to (e.g., Instructor, University, Department, or College)
 - **Mean**: the mean rating out of 5 for that particular question
 - **Standard Deviation**: the standard deviation of the ratings for that particular question

+Note: a lot of data is duplicated in this CSV.
+When I teach three times a semester, I am going to have the same College, University, and Department metrics.
+Rather than only list them under one section, I duplicated them to save myself headache later.